 A note on baby food: if your baby has just started on solids, you may be concerned about the availability of pre-prepared baby food – there is not a lot of choice here.
 The only product widely available is Nestle Cerelac, a sugar-heavy instant cereal, available in several flavours.
 However, if you prefer your baby to eat rice, it is very easy to ask your hotel, or most restaurants, to prepare you some plain rice porridge, which is essentially rice that is over-cooked to a very soft consistency that is easy for baby to eat and digest.
 This is known as johk (โจ้ก in Thai script).
 Salt is not normally used in rice preparation here, so this should not be an issue, though it won’t do any harm to specify this.
 They should also be able to add shredded chicken, vegetables or fish to the johk mixture.
 Any extra can be refrigerated and reheated later.
 Bananas and other baby-friendly soft fruit such as papaya and mango are also widely available.

-There are a few self-catering accommodation options now available in Krabi; these would be ideal if you prefer the facilities to prepare your own food.
+There are lots of self-catering accommodation options now available in Krabi; these would be ideal if you prefer having the facilities to prepare your own food.